nanobox-io/nanobox-docs/source/getting-started/project-setup.html.md

 title: Project Setup
 ---

+Getting your app ready to run on Nanobox requires very little.
+There are just a few things to do to get your project ready.

 Getting a project ready for Nanobox requires very little.
 There are just a few things to do to get your project ready.

 ## Create a boxfile.yml